chubetho/Bachelor_Thesis/chapters/conclusion.typ

       However, only the pipeline responsible for a specific micro frontend will be triggered when changes are made to that micro frontend.
     ],
     [
       The @ci steps are mostly identical in both approaches.
-But in @spa approach, having a single configuration file for @ci results in a shorter pipeline runtime.
+But in the @spa approach, having a single configuration file for @ci results in a shorter pipeline runtime.

       However, as any modification in any part of the application will trigger the pipeline for the entire application.
     ],